mariozaizar/dotfiles/README.md

 ![test screenshoot](http://github.com/mariozaizar/dotfiles/raw/master/images/test.png)

+This will show a list with all the files and full paths.
+But also including a preview of the file content.

 ### 3) Install it!

-*Note:* this will take your info to generate the new files like `~/.gitconfig` and so, then it will copy this files inside your home directory (and making backups if necessary).
+*Note:* this will generate the files (for example `~/.gitconfig`) and then it will copy this files inside your home directory (making backups if necessary).

     $ rake install
     $ source ~/.bash_profile